com-480-data-visualization/com-480-project-data-viz-le-6/README.md

 ![events per decades](./analysis/events_per_decades.png)

+We can see that new type of events

 ### 1.4 Related work

 There is data available for results, rankings and athletes profiles, but all are static tables not really reader-friendly and some basic static charts.